-When it comes to fending off wet conditions, it’s hard to beat duck boots.
-They’re a classic footwear option designed as a mashup, with a waterproof, rubber-shoe sole and shoe section covering the foot, and a lace-up boot shaft, usually made with a more flexible fabric that can reach up to anywhere from just over the ankle to midway up the calf.
+When it comes to fending off wet and cold conditions, it’s hard to beat duck boots.
+They’re a classic footwear option designed as a mashup, with a waterproof, rubber-shoe sole and shoe section covering the foot, and a lace-up boot shaft usually made with a more flexible fabric that can reach up to anywhere from just over the ankle to midway up the calf.

-But keep in mind that because duck boots are waterproof, they’re not breathable, which means that they’re incredibly warm.
-So insulated versions will keep your feet uncomfortably warm if you wear them when the temperatures rise beyond freezing—this is especially important to consider when you’re choosing kids’ duck boots that’ll be worn all day at school.
+But keep in mind that because duck boots are waterproof, they’re not breathable, which means they’re incredibly warm.
+So insulated versions will keep your feet uncomfortably warm if you wear them when the temperatures rise beyond freezing—this is especially important to consider when you’re choosing kids’ duck boots since they’ll be worn all day at school.

 Duck boots are perfect for wet commutes, but that doesn’t mean you always have to take them off when you get where you’re going.
 Because they come in classic colors and can be worn over or tucked under your pants, it’s possible to pair duck boots with a range of clothing options and create outfits with a crisp, go-anywhere style.

 Fun looks for women include wearing duck boots with jeans or leggings and a thick sweater or tunic for a classic wet-weather look.
 But they can also be combined with warm tights and a cute sweater for a fun fall look, or with a funky, layered outfit that features a favorite summer dress that’s been layered with a turtleneck for a more eclectic outfit.